 To promote medically accurate, age-appropriate, LGBTQ+ inclusive comprehensive sexual health education throughout New York state by providing advocacy and resource connection to parents and students.

 When Gina Tonello, Baldwinsville, NY parent, discovered her daughter had been taught a shaming sex-ed lesson in her public high school health class by a pro-life, religious-based crisis pregnancy center, she spoke out and launched the Stop the Shaming website.
 A local newspaper ran her story and she was contacted by many supporters, including Caitlin Coulombe, who was fighting a similar battle.
-Together, they have begun the work of helping other local parents rid their schools of New Hope Family Services, the crisis pregnancy center presenting these abstinence-based lessons.
+Together, they have begun the work of helping other local parents rid their schools of New Hope Family Services and Care Net, the crisis pregnancy centers presenting these abstinence-based lessons.

 Listen below to audio recorded in Tonello’s daughter’s classroom in November 2017.
 Unqualified church volunteers teach teens that the religious-based virtue of virginity is a “gift” you save your whole life and once given away, is equivalent to a chewed piece of gum.
 Hear more of the lessons given to Baldwinsville students.